dicaormu/fizzBuzzKata/README.md

 # fizzBuzzKata
-Unit tests for the fizz buzz kata
+Unit tests for the fizz buzz kata, an introduction to TDD

 To install, from your command line, type: